elmotec/massedit/README.rst

     -V, --verbose         increases log verbosity (can be specified multiple times)
     -e EXPRESSIONS, --expression EXPRESSIONS
-                          Python expressions to be applied on all files.
+                          Python expressions applied to target files.
 Use the line variable to reference the current line.
     -s START_DIR, --start START_DIR
-                          Starting directory in which to look for the files.
-If there is one pattern only and it includes a directory, the start dir will be that directory and the max depth level will be set to 1.
+                          Directory from which to look for target files.
     -m MAX_DEPTH, --max-depth-level MAX_DEPTH
                           Maximum depth when walking subdirectories.
     -o output, --output output
                           redirect output to a file

+  Examples:
+  # Simple string substitution.
+Will show a diff.
+No changes applied.
+  massedit.py -e "re.sub('failIf', 'assertFalse', line)" *.py

+  # Simple string substitution.
+Overwrites the files in place.
-  example: massedit.py -e "re.sub('failIf', 'assertFalse', line)" *.py
+  massedit.py -w -e "re.sub('failIf', 'assertFalse', line)" *.py

+  # Will change all test*.py in subdirectories of tests.
+  massedit.py -e "re.sub('failIf', 'assertFalse', line)" -s tests test*.py

 If massedit is installed as a package (from pypi for instance), one can